Main

 • Rationalize group-wide procurement to help control medical costs and improve operational efficiency.

-• We have introduced an online medical care service to quickly respond to the non-contact needs of patients.
-Partial cost reductions have begun to be realized by rationalizing procurement across the group.
+• Partial cost reductions have begun to be realized by rationalizing procurement across the group.

 • INDUSTRY, INNOVATION AND INFRASTRUCTURE